Page posted: 7/13/05

-Housing access coordination (HAC): A waiver service that helps people plan for, find and move to homes of their own that are not owned, leased or controlled by disability services providers.
+Housing access coordination (HAC): A waiver service that helps a person plan for, find and move to his/her own home.
 It is a pay-for-performance, person-centered service that pays for staff assistance based on the results achieved.
 A provider is reimbursed for actual time spent helping a person get housing.

 A person is eligible to receive housing access coordination if he or she is enrolled on one of following waivers: